 Can You Conceal a Full-size 1911?

 Yes, you definitely can!
 However, remember that most full-size 1911s are heavy.
 As such, they can be difficult to conceal.
 Some people find it awkward to hold because of the extended grip angle.
 To conceal a full-size 1911, you might want to go with a 380 caliber weapon.
-These guns are relatively light compared to full-size 1911s.
+Compared to full-size 1911s, .380 pistols are relatively light.
 They're also more maneuverable.

 If you've decided to purchase a 1911 pistol, keep in mind that these handguns come in different sizes.
 Therefore, you may have to shop around before finding a suitable 1911 model.
 Remember that it'll be harder to conceal if you purchase a bigger-sized pistol.